fermi-lat/doc/workflow.rst

 Consider 50 characters as a hard limit; your summary will be truncated in the  GitHub UI otherwise.
 Write the message in the **imperative** tense, not the past tense.
 For example, "Add feature ..." and "Fix issue ..." rather than "Added feature..." and "Fixed feature...."
-Ensure the summary line contains the right keywords so that someone examining `a commit listing <https://github.com/lsst/afw/commits/master>`_ can understand what parts of the codebase are being changed.
+Ensure the summary line contains the right keywords so that someone examining can understand what parts of the codebase are being changed.
 For example, it is useful to prefix the commit summary with the area of code being addressed.

 .. _git-commit-message-body: